 Issue 4: ZTE in R3-221768 proposes:

-1. To include F1-C Traffic Transfer procedure into IAB procedures section.
+1. To move the F1-C Traffic Transfer procedure from the “Dual Connectivity procedures” section into a newly created “IAB procedures” section of TS 38.420.

 2. To add description of IAB procedures and IAB transport migration management procedures to TS38.420.